-Weather Tracking, ‘Round the Clock
+4. There’s ‘Round the Clock Weather Tracking

-James and the captains make it a point to keep everyone on board in the loop, so they know exactly what to expect when it comes to hurricanes and possible rerouting.
-“The captain will frequently make weather announcements, and I record daily forecast videos that play in every stateroom,” he says.
-“I also rely on social media to disseminate information—it’s one of the fastest ways to connect with our guests.
-If you follow me on Twitter, you’ll get the latest and greatest weather updates.”
+Van Fleet: The captain will make weather announcements, and I record forecast videos that play in every stateroom.
+I also rely on social media to give updates—it’s one of the fastest ways to connect with everyone.
+If you follow me on Twitter, you’ll get the latest and greatest directly from me, too.

 On a Royal Caribbean cruise, the forecast is always smooth sailing.
 Whether you’re looking to kick back by the pool with a cocktail and live music, take on thrills like the RipCord by iFly skydiving simulator or get a taste of the world of flavors on board, the weather will be an afterthought.